WD928/Perovskite-R1/Validation_Records/README.md

 Data Fields: Includes the input question, the model's generated response, and the per-question score (metrics).

-Purpose: To provide transparency regarding the quantitative results reported in the manuscript (Table 2 and Figure 4).
+Purpose: To provide transparency regarding the quantitative results reported in the paper.

 2. Human Expert Comparison (Side-by-Side)
 File: Human_Expert_Comparison_QwQ_vs_Perovskite-R1.json